PlutoLang/plutolang.github.io/docs/New Features/Switch Statement.md

 end
 -- Break jumps here.
 ```
+In this example, cases 1-4 fall through to case 5.

 **Remember to use break whenever you do not want fallthrough**.
 Here is an example of a potential bug:
 ```pluto